-The Institute for Sensing and Embedded Network Systems Engineering was established as part of the Sensing and Smart Systems pillar of FAU’s Strategic Plan for the Race to Excellence.
+The Institute for Sensing and Embedded Network Systems Engineering was established as part of the Sensing and Smart Systems institute of FAU’s Strategic Plan for the Race to Excellence.

-The pillar's title reflects two interconnected areas of emphasis, which serve as powerful catalysts for exploration and discovery across disciplines.
+The institute's title reflects two interconnected areas of emphasis, which serve as powerful catalysts for exploration and discovery across disciplines.

 The first is in the area of sensing, broadly defined as the acquisition of measurable stimuli, ranging from the capture of chemical parameters in ocean ecosystems, to the capture of physiological parameters in athletes and patients.
 In recent years, sensing has become synonymous with wireless sensing, which allows for the transparent installation of networked sensors that stream real-time stimuli from the world around, above, and below us.